 What are the symptoms of COVID-19?

-COVID-19 causes cold or flu-like symptoms.
-These may include fever, cough, difficulty breathing, sore throat, body aches, or chills.
-It can cause serious problems, such as shortness of breath, pneumonia (from the virus), possibly respiratory failure requiring a breathing machine (a type of life support), and even death, especially in older people and people with other health problems, including cancer.
+COVID-19 most commonly causes cold or flu-like symptoms.
+These may include fever, cough, difficulty breathing/shortness of breath, sore throat, body aches or chills, repeated shaking with chills, headache or new loss of taste or smell.
+It can also cause serious problems, such as shortness of breath, pneumonia (from the virus), possibly respiratory failure requiring a breathing machine (a type of life support) and even death, especially in older people and people with existing health problems.
 Some people don’t experience any symptoms at all but could nonetheless spread the virus to someone else.

 Who is at risk of getting sick with COVID-19?